xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions/navbarlabel.md

-Short text to be displayed in the top navigation bar.
+Label displayed in the top navigation bar.

 ## Signature

 ```typescript
 navbarLabel: string;
 ```

+## Remarks

+Short text that appears in the Docusaurus top navigation bar to provide access to the API documentation section.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>